Shrinidhi064/DECENTRA/README.md

 3. **MetaMask (Browser Extension)**
    Used to manage Ethereum accounts and interact with deployed smart contracts via the browser.

+4. **Set up an account in Pinata**
+   Uploaded the reference signature imgaes for reference

 ---

 ### Running the Application